 In many cases there will be no clinical sign of Ascaris infection until the burden of infection becomes high.
-Slower growth, weight loss and poor feed utilisation will occur but in extreme cases jaundice and liver failrure can occur, and coughing may be a feature in young pigs in those recently infected as migration of larvae through the lungs progresses.
-In very heavy infections blockage of the gut and death can occur.(Fig 6)
+Slower growth, weight loss and poor feed utilisation will occur but in extreme cases jaundice and liver failure can occur, and coughing may be a feature in young pigs in those recently infected as migration of larvae through the lungs progresses.
+In very heavy infections with matured worms, blockage of the gut and death can occur, particularly in growing pigs.(Fig 6)

 The whipworm Trichuris suis also has a direct life cycle with the adult worm living in the large intestine of growing pigs, feeding on the gut wall and in heavy infection producing enough damage to cause a bloody mucoid scour not unlike swine dysentery (fig 7).

-Like the Ascaris egg, Trichuris eggs shed in the faeces of the pig are highly resilstant to destruction (fig 8) although they can be washed away from the environment relatively easily.
+Like the Ascaris egg, Trichuris eggs shed in the faeces of the pig are highly resistant to destruction (fig 8) although they can be washed away from the environment relatively easily.

 The full life cycle is temperature dependent and takes up to three months.
 The clinical picture, however, can be seen within a month of exposure to infective larvae.